-Statistics on housing tenure (owners vs. renters) can reflect potential instability due to factors like high housing costs, overcrowding, or limited housing options.
-The latest data on housing tenure in Alameda County comes from the 2019 Census, which indicated that 54% of adults own their homes, while 46% are renters.
-Older adults are more likely to own homes than younger adults.
+Statistics on housing tenure (owners vs. renters) can reflect potential instability due to factors like high housing costs. overcrowding, or limited housing options.
+The latest data on housing tenure in Alameda County comes from the 2019 Census, which indicated that 54% of adults own their homes, while 46% are renters.19 Older adults are more likely to own homes than vounger adults.
 However, older homeowners looking to downsize often need more options due to the expensive housing market and the need for senior-specific options.

 Renters worry about rising rents, landlord intimidation, and inability to find a new place should they need to move.
 Homeowners are concerned with mortgage costs, property taxes, home maintenance, accessibility updates, and a lack of options for downsizing.
-To address these challenges, older adults are interested in efforts to increase the supply of affordable housing with dedicated units for older adults.

-"At this time, we can stay in our home, but worry what will happen if we need to move because of stairs or for care needs, given the cost of care and cost/low availability of accessible housing."
+To address these challenges, older "At this time, we can stay in our home, but worry what will happen if we need to move because of stairs or for care needs, given the cost of care and cost/low availability of accessible housing."